trenigma/cicada/README.md

 ### "jenkins..? again..?"

-`cicada` is a build and deploy tool based in python.
+`cicada` is a build and deploy tool written in Python 3.
 A simple workflow looks like so:

 1. (Install and) start cicadad.
 2. Add a job to cicada, pointing it to a git repository.
 This will create an HTTP REST listener.